 The Link/Sheik ship generally gets referred to as Shink.
 The above Midlink has also been written as Mink or Lidna (with the former being the more popular of the two), Link/Ilia as Ilink, Link/Saria as Salink, Midna/Zelda has got the name Melda (which is... somewhat appropriate), and there's a small following for Zelia (Zelda/Ilia - and no, the two characters never meet).
 Ganondorf/Link has been referred to as Galink, and the popular Dark Link/Link ship gets the unpopular name of Dink (or, occasionally, Dank or Larnk).
 Zelink, since it can refer to quite a large combination of Zeldas and Links, often gets a qualifier.

 Ghirahim, in fact, gets around - in common use is Ghiramise (Ghirahim/Demise, also seen as Ghirademi), Ghirazel (Ghirahim/Zelda), and Ghirafi (Ghirahim/Fi).
 Demise and Hylia become Demilia, and Zelda/Impa is sometimes called Zelimpa.
 Amongst the Skyloftians, Link/Groose is Grink, Groose/Pipit is Groopit (or, occasionally, Gropit), and Zelda/Groose has the unfortunate name of Zeloose.
+Link/Peatrice is Linktrice, but it's rarely shipped due to the fans either considering the latter The Scrappy or because of Zelink.

 The Metroid series has a few in its own right, one of the most popular being Rundamus or Runmus (Rundas/Samus), Ghandradamus (Ghandrayda/Samus), and more recently, Ianmus and Adamus.